 To maximize the video back to Full-screen.
 Navigate to the home screen and find the background play toast there.
 Hit open and then hit Fullscreen.

-Enable Youtube Premium PiP ( Picture In Picture) on Android TV
+Final words: Enable Youtube Premium PiP ( Picture In Picture) on Android TV

 So that’s how you use the Youtube PiP on the android tv if you have subscribed to Youtube premium already.
 The process is a bit complicated at first but I was hooked to the PiP window functionality as soon as I discovered this.
 I found myself using it very often to browse for the Netflix series I’ll be binging at night while listening to some nice discussions in PiP.
 I hope YouTube brings this feature along with background play natively on the Android TV app as well, but till then this trick should hold up.